sariold/Bitcoin-Nano/Project 2/README.md

-Hello, all dependencies are setup inside the "package.json" files to be latest NPM versions so please run `npm install` before running any of the code.
-Thank you.
+### Hello, all dependencies are setup inside the "package.json" files to be latest NPM versions, except Truffle since it is a global install.
+So please run `npm install` in both directories before running any of the code.
+Thank you. <br></br>

-# Truffle version is: 5.5.15

-# OpenZeppelin version is: 4.6.0

-# Solidity version is: 0.8.1

-# ERC-721 token name is: "Star Notary Token"
+1. ERC-721 token name is: "Star Notary Token"

-# ERC-721 token symbol is: "SNT"
+2. ERC-721 token symbol is: "SNT"

+3. Truffle version is: "5.5.15"

+4. OpenZeppelin version is: "4.6.0"

+5. Solidity version is: "0.8.1"

-# Token address is:
+6. Token address is: "0x08aEE606dCCc75BAB63CBAb52751072f44C499a1"<br></br>

----

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter